Panasonic TZ100 vs Sony A6300

-The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in January 2016 and February 2016.
+The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in January 2016 and February 2016.
 The TZ100 is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (TZ100) and an APS-C sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an one-inch (TZ100) and an APS-C (A6300) sensor.
+The Panasonic has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably larger (11 percent) than the Panasonic TZ100.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.